creativescala/doodle/docs/src/pages/pictures/transform.md

 ## Implementation

-These methods are available on `transform` algebra.
+These methods are available on @:api(doodle.algebra.Transform) algebra.